Skip to content

 Requirements

-Accredited education institutions, together with centres and training practices, must ensure that all educators and assessors:
+Accredited education institutions, together with delivery sites and training practices, must ensure that all educators and assessors:

 1. are appropriately qualified and experienced and always act as professional role models.